level12/webgrid/docs/source/gotchas.rst

 **Query string too long**

-Submitting the header form directs to a GET request with args for all page/filter/sort information.
+Submitting the header form typically directs to a GET request with args for all page/filter/sort information.
 While we trim out any filter inputs we can to keep the string size manageable, with enough filters selected, the query can overflow the limits of the target server.